ds4se/chapters/abramhindle/energymining.md

 Energy is the cost of work or the capacity to do work, energy is typically measured in joules (J).
-Power is the rate of energy consumption, measured in watts (W) where 1 W = 1 Js (1 watt is 1 joule second).
+Power is the rate of energy consumption, measured in watts (W) where 1 watt is equal to 1 joule second.
 Wattage also equals to voltage times amperage (W=VI).
-Energy is essentially power integrated.
-But when we measure energy consumption or power we have to decide which measure is more important.
+Power is the derivative of energy consumption.

 When you measure a task that a system executes, ask your system, does this task have a clear beginning or end?
 Does this task continuously